tytydraco/yessleep/out/The_branch_knocked_at_my_window_three_times_too_many_last_night_and_it_wont_stop_whispering_to_me.md

-2009, fifteen years ago, after a night spent wandering campus, chasing lights, and watching the walls breathe.
+2009, fifteen years ago: after a night spent wandering campus, chasing lights, and watching the walls breathe.
 The crack of dawn drew my doughy, bloodshot eyes to a massive, ancient Methuselah pine growing in the middle of the street - in which, as far as I knew, it wasn't there yesterday, the day before, and the days since.

 It towered over the lavish dorms.
 Hung high over the campus flags, enshrouding the block in fleets of spiny shadows.
 Its bristled arms outstretched, twisted over themselves like the ropes wrapped around the wrists of a crucified beggar.
 The street it grew from glistening with thousands of watery mirrors, running and gathering to its pothole.